HISTORY OF GOOGLE

 For web guys like myself, there are similar verticals or directories.
 But here’s the rub.
 These directories have an unfair advantage over Google.
 But then again, who said life is fair?

 Directories have “muddied the Internet waters.”
 With so many links from many sites across so many states, it is equivalent to being a 500-pound linking gorilla.
 I keep hoping the next Google update will place these linking monsters accordingly, but that has yet to happen.
+Once everyone catches onto this flawed “link ranking” scheme, searching for any term or phrase in Google will provide you nothing but a page full of directory websites.

 Also, see: